Generic Name: medroxyprogesterone (me-drox-ee-proe-JES-ter-one AS-e-tate)

 Precautions while using medroxyprogesterone

-It is very important that your doctor check your progress at regular visits when you are using Depo-Provera CI® (contraceptive injection) to make sure medroxyprogesterone is working properly and does not cause unwanted effects.
+It is very important that your doctor check your progress at regular visits when you are using Depo-Provera CI® (contraceptive injection) or Depo-Subq Provera 104® to make sure medroxyprogesterone is working properly.
 These visits will usually be every 3 months, but some doctors require them more often.
 Your doctor will check your blood pressure once a year.
+Blood tests may be needed to check for unwanted effects.

-Although you are using Depo-Provera CI® (contraceptive injection) to prevent pregnancy, you should know that using medroxyprogesterone while you are pregnant could harm the unborn baby.
+Although you are using Depo-Provera CI® (contraceptive injection) or Depo-Subq Provera 104® to prevent pregnancy, you should know that using medroxyprogesterone while you are pregnant could harm the unborn baby.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Medroxyprogesterone may cause your bones to lose calcium, which can lead to osteoporosis (thin or weak bones).
 This calcium loss could continue the whole time you are receiving medroxyprogesterone.
 Your bones should start to rebuild calcium after you stop using medroxyprogesterone.
 This is more of a concern if you are a teenager, smoke or drink alcohol regularly, have other bone problems, anorexia nervosa (an eating disorder), a family history of osteoporosis, or use other medicines that also affect your bones (such as steroids or medicine to treat seizures).

 You will need to talk with your doctor if you want to use medroxyprogesterone for more than 2 years.
 You might need to be tested to make sure your bones are not losing too much calcium.

-Check with your doctor right away if you have pain in the chest, groin, or legs, especially the calves, difficulty with breathing, a sudden, severe headache, slurred speech, a sudden, unexplained shortness of breath, a sudden loss of coordination, or vision changes while using medroxyprogesterone.
+Check with your doctor right away if you have pain in the chest, groin, or legs, especially the calves, difficulty or trouble breathing, a sudden, severe headache, slurred speech, a sudden loss of coordination, or vision changes while using medroxyprogesterone.

 Check with your doctor immediately if you have blurred vision, difficulty with reading, or any other change in vision occurs during or after treatment.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).